jguegant/tech.blog/content/C++/thread-safe-multi-type-map.md

 Note that some **tuples** implementations were already available before **C++11**, notably in [boost](http://www.boost.org/doc/libs/1_60_0/libs/tuple/doc/tuple_users_guide.html). **C++11** variadic templates are just very handy, as you will see, to construct such class.

 ### A teaser for my repository class:
-To keep your attention for the rest of this post, here is a show off.
+To keep your attention for the rest of this post, here is my **thread-safe multi-type map** in action:

-Naming is weird, if any got a better idea, please submit.
+First and foremost, its name **repository** might not be well-suited for its responsibility.
+If you native language is the same as shakespeare and come-up with a better term, please feel free to submit it.
+In our internal usage, **config repository** sounded great!

+As you can see, I am using types as a key for accessing elements in this **repository**.
+In case of contetion, I use two keys...
+.
+I use **std::shared_ptr** for .
+We will see later on why.

+Show how we use it: class ConfigA, class ConfigB, passed in a context along the hierarchy class.